AAS - Surgical Technology

 - Completion of the Psychological Services Bureau (PSB) Health Occupations Aptitude Test.

-- Submission to Health Sciences Office in B122G on the Central Park Campus (CPC) of a completed and signed Surgical Technology Program Application Form by the second Friday in April.
+- Submission to Surgical Technology Office in B304 on the Central Park Campus (CPC) of a completed and signed Surgical Technology Program Application Form by the second Friday in April.
 The Application Form is available on line in the Admission Packet at www.collin.edu/surgtech.

 - Completion of or current enrollment in the four pre-entrance required courses with a grade of ‘C’ or above and a cumulative prerequisite course GPA of 2.5.
-These courses include BIOL-2401, BIOL-2402, HITT-1305 and HPRS-1204.
+These courses are listed below and include: BIOL-2401, BIOL-2402, HITT-1305 and HPRS-1204.
 If prerequisite courses are being completed during the spring preceding admission, students will automatically receive conditional enrollment pending completion of prerequisites with a cumulative prerequisite GPA of 2.5.

 - Be prepared to enter college algebra (MATH-1314 or equivalent), or completion of college-level math course within the past five years of the application date.